-7a-methyl-19-nortestosterone maintains sexual behavior and mood in hypogonadal men
+7a-methyl-19-nortestosterone maintains sexual behavior and mood in hypogonadal men (PDF)

 Anderson,Richard A.; Martin,C.W.; Kung,Annie W.C.; Everington,D.; Pun,T.C.; Tan,K.C.B.; Bancroft,John; Sundaram,Kalyan; Moo-Young,Alfred J.; Baird,David T.